 Monday morning I found an obscure Proverb, more truth that spoke directly to the new assault.
 It has become the promise I have clung to all week.
 I also found the Chips Ahoys in the pantry.
 As I dug into the bag, I dug into prayer without ceasing, forcing myself forward in faith, feeling Jesus right there beside me every precious step.

-These prayers are certainly different than the ones you pray before meals and at bedtime.
+These prayers are certainly different than the ones prayed before meals and at bedtime.
 Are those casual prayers?
 Is God fervently listening?
 Is the prayer even for Him, or is it for me?